MurrayOB/aws-training/note.md

 For vscode: Click python interpretor - "Enter Interpreter path..." - enter: "backend\.venv\Scripts\python.exe"

 Flask only recognises "app.py" or "wsgi.py" when running flask run

+To use the env file:
+pipenv install python-dotenv